djthegr8/tongue-twisters/dataset/NumPy/README.md

 ## NumPy format
-Due to the increasing usage of `.npy` files, the tongue twwister dataset is available in that format too.
+Due to the increasing usage of `.npy` files, the tongue twister dataset is available in that format too.

 The usage of this file is easy using NumPy.
 #### Usage